arangodb/docs/3.9/http/database-notes-on-databases.md

 A single ArangoDB instance can handle multiple databases in parallel.
 When multiple databases are used, each database must be given an unique name.
 This name is used to uniquely identify a database.
 The default database in ArangoDB is named `_system`.

+There are two naming conventions available for database names: the traditional and the extended naming conventions.
+Wether the former or the latter is active depends upon the value set to the flag `--database.extended-names-databases`.
+Executing the server with this flag set to true as a startup option will activate the extended naming convention, which tolerates names with special and Utf8 characters.
-The database name is a string consisting of only letters, digits and the _ (underscore) and - (dash) characters.
+If the flag is set to false (the default value), the traditional naming convention is activated.
+In the traditional naming convention, the database name is a string consisting of only letters, digits and the `_` (underscore) and `-` (dash) characters.
 User-defined database names must always start with a letter.
 Database names are case-sensitive.
+In the extended naming convention, databases must not start with numeric digits `0-9` or `.`, and user-defined databases must not start with `_`(underscore).
+Utf8 characters are allowed as well as other ASCII characters that are not for control (those under the ASCII code 32).
+Also, for both conventions, names cannot contain `/` or `:`.
+For more information, refer to [Database Naming Convention.](http://arangodb.com/docs/3.8/data-modeling-naming-conventions-database-names.html "Database naming convention")

 Database Organization
 ---------------------